ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **h2dm** following the intuitions of the KenLM implementation, realizes the hash-map based trie using the linear probing hash map which turns to be the fastest trie with one of the best memory consumption.
 This tries type is used as a default one

 ### Translation server evaluation
+In this section we provide an empirical comparison of the project's translation server with a home-brewed translation system called Oister and well known translation systems [Moses](http://www.statmt.org/moses/index.php?n=Main.HomePage) and [Moses2](http://www.statmt.org/moses/?n=Site.Moses2).
+The additional information on the compared tools is to be found in [Appendix: Translation performance tests](#appendix-translation-performance-tests)

 #### Test set-up
+In order to measure performance of the aforementioned systems we chose to perform Chinese to English translations based on the data of the [OpenMT MT-04 dataset](https://catalog.ldc.upenn.edu/LDC2010T12).
+Let us consider the experimental setup in more details.
+We shall first discuss the size of the used models, then go into the main translation parameters matching.
+Next, we indicate how we achieved the comparable BLEU performance of the systems.
+Finally, we explain how the decoding times were measured and on which machine configuration the experiments were run.

+##### Models
+It has been decided to take significant size models in order to make the timing aspects more vivid.
+The used model sizes are as follows:

+* **Language Model** - 48.9 Gb (5-gram model);
+* **Translation Model** - 1.3 Gb (5 features model);
+* **Reordering Model** - 9.7 Gb (8 features model);

+##### Parameters
+We made sure that all of the system's parameters having high impact on systems' decoding times are matched in their values.
+We used:

+* **Translation limit = 30** - the number of top translations per source phrase to consider;
+* **Beam width = 0.1** - the maximum deviation from the best stack's hypothesis to consider;
+* **Stack capacity = 100** - the maximum number of hypothesis per translation stack;
+* **Source phrase length = 7** - the maximum source phrase length to consider;
+* **Target phrase length = 7** - the maximum target phrase length to consider;
+* **Distortion limit = 5** - the maximum distance for jumping within the source sentence;

+Further, Moses and Moses2 were made sure not to use cube pruning as it can give a significant performance advantage and is not yet implemented in REMEDI.
+This does not limit the generality of the experiments as we are mostly interested in scaling of the systems' performance with the number of threads on a multi-core machine.

+##### Tuning
+All of the systems were individually tuned on the MT-$04$ dataset, using the same source corpus.
+We took a [CTB segmented Chinese](http://nlp.stanford.edu/software/segmenter.shtml) source text consisting of 1788 sentences and 49582 tokens.
+The same Chinese source text was used for translation during the performance experiments.
+The latter allowed us, in addition to performance measurements, to control the resulting translations' BLEU scores.
+Comparable BLEU values give us a higher confidence in proper performance comparison (Assuming correct system implementations, low BLEU scores could be a sign of the decoding algorithm considering too few translation hypothesis).
+The BLEU scores of the resulting translations, per system, are listed below:

+* REMEDI: **36.72** BLEU
+* Oister: **36.80** BLEU
+* Moses: **35.53** BLEU
+* Moses2: **35.53** BLEU

+Note that, both REMEDI and Oister have very close BLEU scores, the difference is 0.08 which is considered to be negligible.
+Moses and Moses2 show exactly the same scores, which comes at is a bit of a surprise as Moses and Moses2 aren't exactly alike.
+Moses2 only implements a subset of the functionality of Moses, also there is some differences in pruning and stack configuration.
+The last thing to note is that the scores difference between REMEDI/Oister and Moses/Moses2 is of 1.27 BLEU points.
+This 3.5% difference implies a non-ideal but rather fair performance comparison.
+Note that, this is the best what the systems could achieve do on the given data as each of the systems was tuned independently to provide the best scores possible.

+##### Measurements
+All of the systems under consideration were taken as black-box systems.
+I.e. we did not reply on their timing outputs but rather measured the systems' run-time as given by the `time` command of the Linux shell.
+For each system we calculated the difference between the run-times needed to translate the Chinese source text, consisting of 1788 sentences and 49582 tokens, and a single Chinese word text.
+This difference gave us the pure translation times, excluding any model-loading/unloading, server-connection/disconnection or disk IO related times.
+Note that, each experiment was performed 10 times, which gave us the possibility to compute the average decoding times per experiment along with the standard deviation thereof.
+The exception was Oister.
+Due to its very long translation times, from 1.5 hours on 70 threads up to 20 hours on a single thread, we ran Oister complete-corpus translation experiments only once.
+However, we did 10 runs of the single-word text translations to properly measure its model-loading and unloading times.
+Considering the drastic difference in the Oister runtime and that of other tools, the fact of fewer test run repetitions done for Oister shall not give any impact on the obtained results.

+##### Machine
+To conclude the experimental setup section, let us note that each experiment was run independently on a dedicated machine.
+The used test machine runs Cent OS 6 and features 256 Gb RAM and a 64-bit, 40 core Intel Xeon, 2.50 GHz processor.
+The complete machine's configuration is given in [Appendix: Translation performance tests](#appendix-translation-performance-tests).

 #### Experimental results